Updated July 4, 2023

-Hyperinflation is a type of inflation that involves a rapid increase in prices over a short period of time.
-As the costs of all things rise, a currency’s true value quickly depreciates.
-People are prompted by this to reduce their currency holdings and typically shift to more stable options i.e., foreign currencies.
+Hyperinflation is a type of inflation that involves a rapid increase in prices over a short period.
+As the costs of all things rise, a currency’s actual value quickly depreciates.
+It prompts people to reduce their currency holdings and typically shifts to more stable options, i.e., foreign currencies.

 - Hyperinflation is a rise in the general price level of goods and services to an arbitrarily high level.
-This will result in shortages of certain goods and severe inflation rates.
+It will result in shortages of certain goods and severe inflation rates.

-- There are different degrees of hypersensitivity: mild, moderate, and high levels.
-A country can have low or high rates of inflation but if prices are constantly rising it becomes hard for people to keep up with the price changes.
+- There are different degrees of hypersensitivity: mild, moderate, and high.
+A country can have low or high inflation rates, but if prices are constantly rising, it becomes hard for people to keep up with the price changes.

-- The consumer price index (CPI) measures this by comparing what things cost now versus what they would have cost at some point in the past, usually one year ago.
+- The consumer price index (CPI) measures this by comparing what things cost now versus what they would have cost at some point, usually one year ago.

-- Prices go up because there is too much money being printed or because people want more money than there actually is and will pay anything for it.
+- Prices go up because too much money gets printed or because people want more money than there is and will pay anything for it.

 What is Hyperinflation?

-- Hyperinflation occurs when a nation experiences abrupt price increases for goods over a brief period of time as a result of excessive money printing, followed by sharp drops in demand.
+- Hyperinflation occurs when a nation experiences abrupt price increases for goods over a brief period because of excessive money printing, followed by sharp drops in demand.

-- This happens when a country’s currency rapidly devalues and the resultant increase in the price level spirals out of control.
+- It happens when a country’s currency rapidly devalues, and the resultant increase in the price level spirals out of control.
 When this occurs, there are often other negative consequences.
-For example, more people start using bartering instead of money because it’s more practical.
+For example, more people use bartering instead of money because it’s more practical.

-- With hyperinflation, companies stop working since their products become unaffordable for consumers, and banks stop lending because they know loans will be repaid with an inflated currency that has no value.
+- With hyperinflation, companies stop working since their products become unaffordable for consumers.
+Banks also stop lending because they know the loan repayments will happen with an inflated currency that has no value.

 Features of Hyperinflation